tencent cloud

 sasl_plain_username

-Username in the format of instance ID + # + username.
-The instance ID can be obtained in Basic Info on the instance details page in the CKafka console, and the username is set when the user is created in ACL Policy Management > User Management.
+Username, in the format of instance ID + # + username.
+The instance ID can be obtained from the basic information on the instance details page in the CKafka console.
+Choose ACL Policy Management > User Management to create a user and set the username.

 sasl_plain_password